 Exploring Medicaid Remote Patient Monitoring by State

 Medicaid coverage for remote patient monitoring devices and services is rapidly expanding but not universal.
 Medicaid does not cover RPM services in all states.
 In the next section, we’ll review which states cover RPM services.
-In addition, as of the fall of 2023, the Center for Connected Health Policy lists the following 37 states that offer some form of Medicaid reimbursement for RPM.
-However, please note that states listed with * are only reimbursed through CTBS.
+In addition, as of the fall of 2024, the Center for Connected Health Policy lists the following 42 states (up from 37 in 2023) that offer some form of Medicaid reimbursement for RPM.
+However, please note that states listed with * are only reimbursed through communication technology based services (CTBS.)

 - Alabama